caolan/async/README.md

 * arr - An array to iterate over.
 * iterator(item, callback) - A function to apply to each item in the array.
   The iterator is passed a callback(err) which must be called once it has completed.
 If no error has occured, the callback should be run without arguments or with an explicit null argument.
-* callback(err) - A callback which is called after all the iterator functions have finished, or an error has occurred.
+* callback(err, results) - A callback which is called after all the iterator functions have finished with an arrays with arrays elements with the results produced for each call to the iterator , or an error has occurred.

 __Example__